xiqi-zheng/santas-grotto/deploy-instructions.md

 ## 1. Fork GitHub repository
 1. In GitHub, fork this [example repo](https://github.com/jushchuk/santas-grotto).
 2. There are two branches that are important: `springboot` and `postgre`.
-In each branch, you will have to make small modifications
+In the `springboot` branch, you will have to make small modifications which we will cover in a later step.

 ## 2. Create Database Toolchain

 1. Inside IBM Cloud account, go to [toolchains](https://cloud.ibm.com/devops/toolchains?env_id=ibm:yp:eu-gb)
-2. Make sure Resource Group is your individual group-<x> and Location is London.
+2. Make sure Resource Group is your individual `group-<x>` and Location is London.
 Click `Create toolchain`
 3. Select `Develop a Kubernetes App`
-4. In the options, change `Select a source provider` to `GitHub`. `Toochain name` and later `App name` should have your project name as part of them and the phrase `database` or `postgre` etc.. **Remember the `App name` for future step**.
-Other options can be left as defaults.
+4. In the options, change `Select a source provider` to `GitHub`.
+Follow instructions to link GitHub account that contains the forked repository.
+5. Change `Clone` to `Existing` and select the right repository from the dropdown list.
-5. Click on `Delivery Pipeline` (clicking create now will bring you to the same tab).
+6. Click on `Delivery Pipeline` (clicking create now will bring you to the same tab).
 Add new IBM Cloud API key by clicking `New +` (note this is a secret credential, DO NOT SHARE).
 You will see a popup, default values are ok, but it is encouraged to add a description to the API key with something related to your project.
-6. Values should be automatically populated. **IMPORTANT**: you must provide the correct `Cluster namespace`, do not use the default `prod`.
+7. Values should be automatically populated. **IMPORTANT**: you must provide the correct `Cluster namespace`, do not use the default `prod`.
 Use the namespace that follows this pattern: `group-<lowercaseprojectname>`.
+8. Update `Toochain name` and `App name` to include your project name as part of them and the phrase `database` or `postgre` etc..
+I would recommend you use the same phrase for both for simplicity. **Remember the `Toochain name` for future step**.
-Then click `Create`.
+9. Click `Create`.

 ## 3. Modifying Database toolchain